hypercube1024/firefly/_docs/http-server-and-client.md

 powered by Firefly 4.0.21
 ```

-As well as setting handlers to handle requests you can also set handlers to handle failures in routing. just like:
+As well as setting handlers to handle requests you can also set handlers to handle failures in routing.
+Just like:

 ```java
 $.httpServer().router().path("*")